 Himalayan balsam (Impatiens glandulifera) was once a popular garden plant, but its weedy nature now means it is banned from sale or propagation in Aotearoa New Zealand.

-Moderately shade tolerant, each seed pod can contain 4-16 seeds and has the unique characteristic of being spring loaded.
+Each seed pod can contain 4 – 16 seeds and has the unique characteristic of being spring-loaded.
 When the pods mature, they explode with enough force to propel seeds up to 7m away from the parent plant.
+This feature makes our job interesting, as collecting these seed heads before they explode can be like handling a miniature explosive device!

 If this pest plant is in your garden, or you’ve seen it around, please contact our Biosecurity Team at biosecurity@tasman.govt.nz or on 03 543 8400.